microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-whoishistoryrecord.md

 ---
 title: "whoisHistoryRecord resource type"
-description: "Represents a historical whois record that communicates a registered host, the contacts for the registered host, and other metadata about the registration."
+description: "Represents a historical WHOIS record that communicates a registered host, the contacts for the registered host, and other metadata about the registration."
 author: "joerattazzi-microsoft"
 ms.localizationpriority: medium
 ms.prod: "security"